 It’s normal for people who aren’t suffering from an eating disorder to choose to eat a bit more or “overindulge” sometimes.
 This shouldn’t be confused with a binge.
 During a binge, people with bulimia don’t feel in control of how much or how quickly they’re eating.
 Some people also say that they feel as though they’re disconnected from what they’re doing.
 The food eaten during a binge may include things the person would usually avoid.
 Episodes of bingeing are often very distressing because people with bulimia place strong emphasis on their weight and shape, and may see themselves as much larger than they are.

 The binge/purge cycles associated with bulimia can dominate daily life and lead to difficulties in relationships and social situations.
-However, as people with bulimia often maintain a “normal” weight and they often hide their illness from others, it can be very difficult to spot from the outside.
+However, as sufferers often maintain a “normal” weight and often hide their illness from others, it can be very difficult to spot from the outside.
 Moreover, people with bulimia are often reluctant to seek help.
 As with other eating disorders, people around a person with bulimia will probably notice changes to their mood and feelings before seeing any physical change.
-People with bulimia may be preoccupied with and secretive around food, and feel self-conscious about eating around others.
+They may also be preoccupied with and secretive around food, and feel self-conscious about eating around others.
 Low self-esteem, irritability and mood swings, and feelings of guilt, shame, and anxiety, especially after a binge, are also common.

 If someone’s symptoms don’t exactly match all the criteria used to diagnose bulimia – for example, if the binge/purge cycles don’t occur as frequently as may be expected – they might be diagnosed with OSFED (other specified feeding or eating disorder).
 OSFED is as serious as any other eating disorder and it’s just as important that people suffering with it get treatment as quickly as possible.